GuiFernandess7/GuiFernandess7/README.md

 - 🔭 Enthusiastic about Computer Vision, Machine Learning, and ETL processes.
 - ⚡ Currently studying new languages such as Golang and Rust.

+This repository serves as a collection of projects and studies focused on computer vision, microservices, distributed systems, and programming logic, featuring my primary languages: Python, Golang, and Rust.

 <img width="100%" src="https://github.com/SamirPaulb/SamirPaulb/blob/main/assets/rainbow-superthin.webp"/>

 <p align = "center">